vikdiesel/admin-one-laravel-dashboard/README.md

 **Admin One** is simple, beautiful and free Laravel admin dashboard (built with Vue.js, Bulma & Buefy).

-* Built for Laravel 7.x (Laravel 5.8 and Laravel 6.x are also fine)
+* Built for Laravel 7.x
 * Fully-styled auth scaffolding
 * Profile & avatar management with back-end
 * Full Resource CRUD Sample (with front-end & back-end)